 Be sure to read the enclosed guide before setting up the pool and to learn more about pool safety.
 This kiddie pool doesn’t come with a pump.
 Some owners find it isn’t necessary but can make maintenance much easier.

 - Water Capacity: 550 gallons

 - Swimmer Capacity: 5 small children, 2 adults

 - Age Recommendation: 6+ years

 - Warranty: 100% Satisfaction Guarantee

-Bring the water park to your own backyard with the TAHVO Inflatable Swimming Above Ground Pool.
+Bring the water park to your own backyard with the Intex Inflatable Swimming Pool.

 They include everything you need, a filter pump with a replaceable filter cartridge, a ground tarp, electric inflation pump and a cover tarp.

-With the TAHVO you can enjoy cooling off and enjoy time with the whole family with this inflatable pool.
+With the Intex you can enjoy cooling off and enjoy time with the whole family with this inflatable pool.